chhofi/ansible-raycrafter/docs/source/roles/web.rst

 - supervisor

-Create user and usergroup for gunicorn.
+Create user and usergroup for django.
 Create a virtualenv for the django project.
-Install gunicorn.

-Create gunicorn start script and logging files.

 Configure the virutalenv postactivate, so django environment variables are set.